What are Deaf and Hard of Hearing Services?

 - consultation and training on culturally-competent service provision, including mandates regarding communication access

 Find the Deaf and Hard of Hearing Access Specialist near you.

 Find out how a Deaf and Hard of Hearing Access Specialist can help you (PDF in English).

 Find out how a Deaf and Hard of Hearing Access Specialist can help you (PDF in Spanish).

 This program is geared toward bridging communication barriers and reducing the isolation facing people age 60 and older who are deaf or hard of hearing.
 Services vary and may include coping skills training, independent living services and recreational activities.

-The Specialized Telecommunications Assistance Program (STAP) helps people who have a disability that interferes with their access to telephone networks purchase specialized assistive equipment or services.
+The Specialized Telecommunications Assistance Program helps people who have a disability that interferes with their access to telephone networks purchase specialized assistive equipment or services.
 To be eligible for a voucher, you must complete and return an application.